 As a stranger stepping foot into a foreign country there is most certainly courtesies that you are yet to be accustomed to, likewise, there are behaviours that, to the compatriots of such a country, may be harmless but could be perceived as invasive or rude.
 One example of this could be someone watching you like … More Cycle Touring Pakistan.
 Chapter 4: Tea & Biscuits with the Assistant Director General, Mr Adeel, Projectile Vomiting, Base Camp Trekking & Digital Potty Training

 On August 26th, the day before our departure of China, I found myself wandering the hallway of the K2 Hostel in Tashkurgan in search of a quiet spot to put my feet up and read my kindle.
 I had time to kill, a luxury that I had been so deprived of throughout the six months … More Cycle Touring Pakistan.
 Chapter 1: Goodbye Mario, Hello Pakistan!

-Landing in Osh after three flights and a total of fourteen hours, killing time and drinking coffee in airport cafe’s was a welcome relief.
+Landing in Osh after three flights and a total of fourteen hours, killing time and drinking coffee in airport cafes, was a welcome relief.
 Leaving the airport we were immediately barraged by taxi drivers enthusiastically offering their services.
-Understanding very little of what each other were saying, but mutually agreeing on a price, Jacob and … More Cycle Touring Kyrgyzstan.
+Understanding very little of what each driver was saying and naively unsure of the value of Kygryz … More Cycle Touring Kyrgyzstan.
 Chapter 1: Osh, Kyrgyzstan